 Cognitive - correctly names familiar colors; understands the idea of same and different; follows 3-part commands; remembers parts of a story; understand time better (i.e., morning afternoon, night); sorts objects by shape and color; completes age-appropriate puzzles; identifies common objects and pictures

 Small Steps provides a safe, nurturing and Christian environment that feeds your child's faith.
 Children are taught social skills and how to feel comfortable expressing their emotions and in handling transitions.

 Daily activities include Bible stories, discovery play, songs and music, outside play, nap time, snack time, arts and crafts, fine and gross motor skills, letter and number time, as well as learning activities and games.
-Everyday is a journey through the senses as we explore weekly, theme-based sensory bins.
+Everyday is a journey through the senses as we explore weekly, theme-based play!

 Chapel is held every Wednesday and our families are welcome to attend.